And as proud as I am to be part of that unbroken string, I sense a common emotion here, and that is a certain aggregate readiness for Rush to be back.

 How are you doing?

-Uh I was uh just thinking about the fact of the story on about the uh bullying incident and nine kids or people being charge and it's a tragic story, a girl lost her life, but i I'm getting the opinion that this government of ours uh is trying to bully us as individual citizens.
+I was just thinking about the fact of the story about the bullying incident and nine kids or people being charged, and it's a tragic story.

-And it's it's like we're trying to be intimidated because we disagree and we simply want to uh exercise our our basic right to express our opinions just because we don't agree with with most of what's going on in Washington, and I think it's wrong.
+And it's like we're trying to be intimidated because we disagree, and we simply want to exercise our basic right to express our opinions just because we don't agree with most of what's going on in Washington.

 Maybe one of the most uncomfortable juxtapositions of news stories in my history of guest hosting.

-And that's what one party rule will sometimes do for you.
+And that's what one-party rule will sometimes do for you.

-But you know, I'd like to think that if Republicans ran everything, let me just pause and dream for a moment, or as I like to call it, 2013, uh that that we wouldn't be jamming stuff down people's throats.
+But you know, I'd like to think that if Republicans ran everything, let me just pause and dream for a moment, or as I like to call it, 2013, that we wouldn't be jamming stuff down people's throats.

-I mean that's the whole point.
+I mean, that's the whole point.

 We're the people who want to do less for you so that you can do more for yourself.